appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/external-image-registry.md

 :::info

-If you face any issue about "manifest not found" when you try to run `./ac-self-hosted.sh -n "spacetech" up`, try pulling the images one by one from Nexus proxy registry.
+If you face any issue about "manifest not found" when you try to run `./ac-self-hosted.sh -n "spacetech" up`, try pulling the images one by one from the Nexus proxy registry.

-By looking at the [Pulling Images On By One](#pulling-images-one-by-one) script below, you can pull images from the proxy repository with it.
-This will force Nexus to pull the images from Appcircle's registry one by one, not in parallel.
+[Pulling Images On By One](#pulling-images-one-by-one) script below will force Nexus to pull the images from Appcircle's registry one by one, not in parallel.

-Nexus have some issues when pulling images in parallel.
+Nexus has some issues when pulling images in parallel.

 :::